Muhammad-1956/ToDoList/README.md

 - To mark a task as completed, click the correct icon next to the task.
 - To remove a task from the list, click the delete icon next to the task.

+## Live Demo

+You can view a live demo of this project by visiting the [GitHub Pages]([https://your-username.github.io/to-do-list/](https://muhammad-1956.github.io/ToDoList/toDoList.html)) link.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.